boutroslab/HTSvis/README.md

 Input data can either be a result file obtained upon analysis with the Bioconductor/R package cellHTS or a generic table with raw or analyzed data from, e.g. a high-content microscopy screen.
 Any data has to be aggregated per well.
 Tools to aggregate single cell data from microscopy screens are available in CellProfiler analyst, for example.  </br>
 </br>
 ## Installation
-HTSvis is provided as an R package and and requires R version 3.1.2 for installation (the R version dependency can be changed in the DESCRIPTION file of the package).</br>
+HTSvis is provided as an R package and requires R version 3.1.2 for installation (the R version dependency can be changed in the DESCRIPTION file of the package).</br>
 </br>
 Run the following lines of code in your R session to download and install the package: